itamarh1999/SET_CARD_Game/README.md

   - **Start:** Begin a new game.
   - **Stop:** End the current game.
   - **Shuffle:** Shuffle the cards on the table.

-### Selecting Cards
-- Each key corresponds to a specific card position on the game board.
-- Player A uses the keys in the left section of the keyboard, while Player B uses the keys in the right section.

-### Example:
-- **Player A**:
-  - Pressing `Q` will select the top-left card.
-  - Pressing `W` will select the card to the right of `Q`, and so on.

-- **Player B**:
-  - Pressing `U` will select the top-left card in their section.
-  - Pressing `I` will select the card to the right of `U`, and so on.

 ### Game Status
 - **Messages:**